 In a flaming breath, the hot, spiralling matter releases its energy.

 At the center of many galaxies lie the greatest space time warpers: supermassive black holes.
 With their rotating movement, they attract all the surrounding material through mass accretion into a whirlpool of matter.
-The ones that were trapped spin and spin in a disk around the darkness; a mixture of gas, dust and charges that move freely.
+The trapped matter spins in a disk around the darkness; a mixture of gas, dust and charges that move freely.
 The pressure increases, the magnetic forces pull…and its flaming breath erupts, a flow of energetic matter that is violently expelled.
 Willing to compete against light, these particles fly at high velocity into the space.

 How are these jets formed?